 - 3. Issuance of a construction permit.
-After review of the plans and testing data by the division and approval of a proven system (see subdivision 2 of this subsection), the commissioner shall issue a construction permit in accordance with the procedures in 12 VAC 5-610-250 if reasonably satisfied that the method, process, or equipment will provide satisfactory sewage disposal. - 4.
-Issuance of an experimental operation permit.
-Upon completion of construction or modification, a permit to operate for a definite period of time will be issued for the operation of the experimentally approved methods, processes and equipment.
-The number of experimental systems of similar design characteristics to be installed for an evaluation period shall be determined by the division and where soil dependent systems are utilized, the number shall be limited to not more than four for each physiographic province (see Appendix K).
+After review of the plans and testing data by the division and approval of a proven system (see subdivision 2 of this subsection) Type I or II system, the commissioner shall issue a construction permit in accordance with the procedures in 12 VAC 5-610-250 if reasonably satisfied that the method, process, or equipment will provide satisfactory sewage disposal. - 4.
+Issuance of an experimental a special operation permit.
+Upon completion of construction or modification, a permit to operate for a definite period of time will be issued for the operation of the experimentally approved methods, processes and equipment approved under the special permit provisions.
+The number of experimental special systems of similar design characteristics to be installed for an evaluation period shall be determined by the division and where soil dependent systems are utilized, the number shall be limited to not more than four for each physiographic province (see Appendix K).
 There shall be no limit on the number of experimental systems allowed to be installed when an approved back-up system is constructed in accordance with subdivision 2 of this subsection and plumbing is provided to the back-up system.
 In this instance, a flow diversion valve shall be installed to divert wastewater flow between the two systems as necessary.
-The experimental permit to operate the experimental system shall require that the evaluation period be a minimum of 18 months and no longer than 36 months, under design conditions, and the holder of the experimental operation permit shall submit reports on operation during the evaluation period as required by the division.
+The experimental permit to operate the experimental system special systems shall require that the evaluation period be a minimum of 18 months and no longer than 36 months, under design conditions, and the holder of the experimental special operation permit shall submit reports on operation during the evaluation period as required by the division.

 - 5. Issuance of an operation permit.
-The commissioner shall issue an operation permit upon expiration of the experimental permit if, on the basis of testing during that period, the division finds that the experimental method, processes or equipment provides satisfactory sewage disposal.
-If these conditions are not met, then the commissioner shall issue an order which will require the owner to alter the sewage disposal system in a manner that will enable the conditions to be met. - B. Existing construction.
-Sewage treatment and disposal methods, processes and equipment (i) are not covered by the criteria in Part V (12 VAC 5-610-660 et seq.) of this chapter and (ii) in principle and/or application are new or unconventional may be utilized where a conventional sewage disposal system serving an occupied dwelling has failed and it is not possible to provide an alternate sewage disposal system having a discharge to state waters.
+The commissioner shall issue an operation permit upon expiration of the experimental special permit if, on the basis of testing during that period, the division finds that the experimental method, processes or equipment provides satisfactory sewage disposal.
+If these conditions are not met, then the commissioner shall issue an order which will require the owner to alter the sewage disposal system in a manner that will enable the conditions to be met or to construct or connect to a Type I or II system previously specified. - B. Existing construction.
+Sewage treatment and disposal methods, processes and equipment that (i) are not covered by the criteria in Part V (12 VAC 5-610-660 et seq.)
+Part VI of this chapter and (ii) in principle and/or or application are new or unconventional may be utilized where a conventional sewage disposal system serving an occupied dwelling has failed and it is not possible to provide an alternate sewage disposal system having a discharge to state waters.
 The procedures for obtaining a permit for such systems shall generally follow those set forth in subsection A of this section with the following exceptions: